KaemonIsland/KaemonIsland/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/KaemonIsland](https://github.com/KaemonIsland)

-- 📝 I regularly write articles on [https://dev.to/thelogicwarlock](https://dev.to/thelogicwarlock)
+- 📝 I semi-regularly write articles on [https://dev.to/thelogicwarlock](https://dev.to/thelogicwarlock)

-- 💬 Ask me about **React, Design, Unity, D&D, and MTG**
+- 💬 Ask me about **React, Design, Unity, D&D, and Magic: The Gathering**

 - 📫 How to reach me **KaemonLovendahl@outlook.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/kaemon-lovendahl-08150564/](https://www.linkedin.com/in/kaemon-lovendahl-08150564/)

-- ⚡ Fun fact: My personal Magic card would be "Kaemon, Obsessor of Many Things"
+- ⚡ Fun fact: I love to tinker with Magic: The Gathering decks and can easily lose hours perfecting strategies.
+When I'm not coding or designing, you'll find me crafting the ultimate deck!

 ## Want Some Stats?